ChoralCloud/ChoralStorm/readme.md

 ### Cluster Installation
 These installation steps will get a cluster running with one instance of Kafka, Storm, Cassandra
 1. Ensure you have Cassandra and Redis running (storage layer)
-1. Build docker container `docker/build.sh`
+1. Build docker containers `build.sh`
-1. Run docker container `docker/run.sh`
+1. Run docker containers `docker-compose up -d`
 1. Generate topology `mvn package`
-1. Submit topology to Storm `docker/submit.sh PATH/TO/TOPOLOGY.JAR`
+1. Submit topology to Storm `submit.sh PATH/TO/TOPOLOGY.JAR`

 At this point, ChoralStorm (Zookeeper, Kafka, Storm) + Cassandra + Redis should be set up and the cluster can now consume data.